-- Glass sheets
+Glass sheets

+>

-Right away, it’s clear that many of the core components of solar panels can be recycled on their own.
-Metal, glass, and wiring can all be recycled and reused.
-Silicon cells, the component that is most essential to producing electricity, are a slightly different story.
-While silicon wafers are not recyclable like glass and plastic, some specialty recycling companies are able to reuse silicon cells by melting them down and reclaiming the silicon and various metals within.
+> Right away, it’s clear that many of the core components of PV panels can be recycled on their own.
+Metal, glass, and copper wiring can all be recycled and reused.
+Silicon cells, the component most essential to producing electricity, are a slightly different story.
+While silicon wafers are not recyclable like glass and plastic, some specialty recycling companies can reuse silicon cells by melting them down and reclaiming the silicon and various metals within.

+>

-What makes solar panel recycling hard?
+> What makes solar panel recycling hard?

+>

-The difficulty with recycling solar panels isn’t that the materials they are made from are hard to recycle; rather, it’s that they are constructed from many parts all used together in one product.
-Separating those materials and recycling them each in a unique way is a complex and expensive process.
+> The difficulty with recycling solar panels isn’t that the materials they are made from are hard to recycle; rather, it’s that they are constructed from many parts all used together in one product.
+Separating those materials and uniquely recycling them is a complex and expensive process.
 Additionally, the National Renewable Energy Laboratory (NREL) found that recycling costs $28 per module, whereas landfilling costs $1.38 per module.
 With these significantly higher recycling costs, most PV panels end up in landfills today.

+>

-There are actually three main ways solar panels can currently be recycled: through re-use, mechanical recycling, or chemical recycling.
-Each of these methods has its own advantages and disadvantages, and all likely will still have a place in the solar recycling industry as it grows.
+> There are three main ways to recycle solar panels: re-use, mechanical recycling, and chemical recycling.
+Each of these methods has its advantages and disadvantages, and all likely will still have a place in the solar recycling industry as it grows.

+>

-Re-using or refurbishing solar panels
+> Re-using or refurbishing solar panels